parissakalaee/SavingMeter/README.md

 - Calculate the amount of saving money based on variable Bank interest, Iran Inflation rate and the favorite goal time.
 - Handy and Simple to use UI based on Google Material Design.

-I recently decided to practice writing code in Kotlin (after Udacity Android Kotlin Developer course), so I want to upgrade this project code, step by step to Kotlin.
-### TO-DO:
--

 ## Project Status
 -Project is: _in progress_

-## Room for Improvement

 ## Acknowledgements